oxmmscpython/object-oriented-programming/doc/source/2_programs_in_files.rst

     .. only:: html

-        Imperial students can also `watch this video on Panopto <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=8773e5b7-a331-4ca3-a59d-ae1c00da3b4f>`__

 Before we dive into the various different ways that Python code can be organised and run, it's helpful to have a mental model of what it actually